EffectOrientedProgramming/book/Chapters/05_Testing.md

 ### Randomness

 Randomness is inherently unpredictable.
-To perform testing when randomness is involved, we must treat it as an Effect and then swap in a controlled sequence of fake-random numbers.
+To perform testing when randomness is involved, we must treat it as an Effect and then swap in a controlled sequence of fake random numbers.

+In the following `coinToss` function, you can guess that `Random.nextBoolean` is an Effect from the ZIO library (rather than `Scala.util.Random`) by the `.run` at the end:

 ```scala 3 mdoc:silent
 import zio.*